AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 #### MD5 installation {#md5-installation}

-If you want to use md5 functions in your Adobe Campaign instance, you will have to install the user mode function on your Teradata database here (md5_20080530.zip).
+If you want to use md5 functions in your Adobe Campaign instance, you will have to install the user mode function on your Teradata database from this [page](https://downloads.teradata.com/download/extensibility/md5-message-digest-udf) (md5_20080530.zip).

 The sha1 of the downloaded file is 65cc0bb6935f72fcd84fef1ebcd64c00115dfd1e.